iansedano/iansedano.github.io/_music/2018-12-15-time_machine.markdown

 <img src="https://www.dropbox.com/s/vrd2mdn3ykwkktc/2018-07-01%2015.52.19%20-%20Copy.jpg?raw=1" class="post-img">

-In the aftermath of a band's breakup, the drummer (Juan Nieto) and I decided to start playing together to see what we could come up with.
+Juan Nieto and I decided to start playing together in around 2016 to see what we could come up with.
 We didn't have many expectations going in but after a couple sessions playing covers I started to experiment with getting a computer involved.

 The first song that really started the process was when I set up a simple loop and went between playing different key and guitar sounds.
-There was something magical in the interplay between the rigid loop and the organic rhythyms of Juan, his exuberance and the textures I created.
+There was something magical in the interplay between the rigid loop and the organic rhythyms of Juan.
+His exuberance was well suited to the textures I made.

 Every week I had something new to show him, and he started to call it "la maquina del espacio-tiempo" (the space-time machine), he even coined a catchphrase for it - "it can not only take you back and forward in time, but sideways too"

-The defining feature of the "machine" was to be an *alesis perc pad*.
-It became out bass instrument.
+On of the defining features of the "machine" was to be an *alesis perc pad*.
+It became our bass instrument.

 <iframe class='insta-iframe' src="//www.instagram.com/p/BlgGenznyRm/embed/" width="612" height="710" frameborder="0" scrolling="no" allowtransparency="true"></iframe>

-This